 The response to Hick's proposal has been mixed.
 Some contend that the very concept of “the Real” is incoherent (Plantinga) or not religiously adequate.
 Indeed, articulating the nature of the real is no easy task.
 Hick writes that the Real “cannot be said to be one thing or many, person or thing, substance or process, good or bad, purposive or non-purposive.
 None of the concrete descriptions that apply within the realm of human experience can apply literally to the unexperienceable ground of that realm….
 We cannot even speak of this as a thing or an entity” (Ibid., 246).
 It has been argued that Hick has secured not the equal acceptability of diverse religions but rather their unacceptability.
 In their classical forms, Judaism, Islam, and Christianity diverge.
 If, say, the Incarnation of God in Christ did not occur, isn't Christianity false?
 In reply, Hick has sought to interpret specific claims about the Incarnation in ways that do not commit Christians to the “literal truth” of God becoming enfleshed.
 The “truth” of the Incarnation has been interpreted in such terms as these: in Jesus Christ (or in the narratives about Christ) God is disclosed.
 Or: Jesus Christ was so united with God's will that his actions were and are the functional display of God's character.
 Perhaps as a result of Hick's challenge, philosophical work on the incarnation and other beliefs and practice specific to religious traditions have received renewed attention (see, for example, Taliaferro and Meister 2010).
 Hick has been a leading, widely appreciated force in the expansion of philosophy of religion in the late twentieth century.

 In addition to the expansion of philosophy of religion to take into account a wider set of religions, the field has also seen an expansion in terms of methodology.
 Philosophers of religion have re-discovered medieval philosophy—the new translations and commentaries of medieval Christian, Jewish, and Islamic texts have blossomed.
-There is now a self-conscious, deliberate effort to combine work on the concepts in religious belief alongside a critical understanding of their social and political roots (the work of Foucault has been influential on this point), feminist philosophy of religion has been especially important in re-thinking what may be called the ethics of methodology and, as this is in some respects the most current debate in the field, it is a fitting point to end this entry by highlighting work by Pamela Sue Anderson and others.
+There is now a self-conscious, deliberate effort to combine work on the concepts in religious belief alongside a critical understanding of their social and political roots (the work of Foucault has been influential on this point), feminist philosophy of religion has been especially important in re-thinking what may be called the ethics of methodology and, as this is in some respects the most current debate in the field, it is a fitting point to end this entry by highlighting the work of Pamela Sue Anderson and others.

-Anderson (1997) seeks to question respects in which gender enters into traditional conceptions of God and in their moral and political repercussions.
+Anderson (1997 and 2012) seeks to question respects in which gender enters into traditional conceptions of God and in their moral and political repercussions.
 She also advances a concept of method which delimits justice and human flourishing.
 A mark of legitimation of philosophy should be the extent to which it contributes to human welfare.
 In a sense, this is a venerable thesis in some ancient, specifically Platonic philosophy which envisaged the goal and method of philosophy in terms of virtue and the good.
 Feminist philosophy today is not exclusively a critical undertaking, critiquing “patriarchy.”
 For a constructive, subtle treatment of religious contemplation and practice, see Coakley (2002).
 Another key movement that is developing has come to be called Continental Philosophy of Religion.
 A major advocate of this new turn is John Caputo.
-This movement approaches the themes of this entry (the concept of God, pluralism, religious experience, metaphysics and epistemology) in light of Heidegger, Derrida and other continental philosophers.
+This movement approaches the themes of this entry (the concept of God, pluralism, religious experience, metaphysics and epistemology) in light of Heidegger, Derrida, and other continental philosophers.
 For a good representation of this movement, see Caputo 2001.

 - Abraham, W., 1998.
 Canon and Criterion in Christian Theology, Oxford: Clarendon.